rvost/dayz-ce-schema/README.md

 For example, the `objectSpawners/nwaf.json` file will have completion and validation according to the [Object Spawner](https://community.bistudio.com/wiki?title=DayZ%3AObject_Spawner) rules, but `custom/berezino.json` or `altartrader.json` will not.
 *This is due to limitations of the VS Code JSON Schema API and may be resolved in the future.*

+Completion and validation for Spawning Gear Configuration currently only works for json files in the `spawnPresets` folder **or** files which name ends with `_loadout` (e.g. `deathmatch_loadout.json`).

 ## Release Notes

+### 0.5.0

+- Updated schemas for DayZ 1.23 Experimental
+- Added schema for Spawning Gear Configuration.

 ### 0.4.0